kschmitt9/MultiCalc/README.md

 # Multivarable Calculus
 Here I provide demonstrations and the code I used in my multivariable calculus course I taught during the summer 2023 at the University of Cincinnati.
-I also include here some special topics I covered during the course, such as the story of the Archytas curve in ancient Greece.

 ## Vectors, Dot and Cross Products, Equations of Lines, Planes, and Surfaces